It’s that wonderful time of year again: weather cooling down, leaves beginning to change, and the children are all in school (yay!).

 Then, you just might go crazy and throw in a bench with squash pillows.
 Heck, Home by Heidi says she threw it all together and it looks great.

-Are you looking for fall floral wall décor?
+Are you looking for walls for fall floral décor?

 Crafts by Coley suggests purchasing their orange, yellow, and burgundy paper flower arrangement.